vvstars/vvstars.github.io/_posts/2016-11-01-GOT-Tyrion.md

 There is no doubt they are talented persons, which makes it such a pity what happened on them.

-**PS:** _It's just a middle-term paper of a course called **English Literary Canon and A Game of Thrones.**_ It's interesting for him adding an 'A' infront of Game of Thrones, because it has an 'A' as the name of the nocal but the TV series.
+**PS:** _It's just a middle-term paper of a course called **English Literary Canon and A Game of Thrones.**_ It's interesting for him adding an 'A' infront of Game of Thrones, because it has an 'A' as the name of the noval but the TV series.
+Thus, we have no chance to watch TV in class.